cortl/grocery-list/README.md

 ### Configuring Firebase
 - [Create a new project](https://console.firebase.google.com)
-- Go to Authentication page and get ApiKey, SenderId, etc. and copy them into a .env file in the cloned project directory
+- Go to "Project Settings" and make sure you're on the "General" tab and get ApiKey, SenderId, etc. and copy them into a .env file in the cloned project directory

 ```dotenv
 # Running Prod